LinghanX/roadToComputerScience/Readme.md

-# A resource list for learning computer science
+# An effort to survice my computer science degree :D

 ## Content